OxalisCommunity/oxalis-ng/oxalis-ng-dist/oxalis-ng-war/README.md

-# Oxalis Web Archive (Oxalis WAR)
+# Oxalis-ng Web Archive (Oxalis WAR)

-The traditional war distribution for application servers recreated to use Java Servlet 3.0 functionality.
+The traditional war distribution for application servers recreated to use Java Servlet 5.0 functionality.
-This is the distribution made available as `oxalis.war` in `oxalis-distribution`.
+This is the distribution made available as `oxalis-ng.war` in `oxalis-ng-distribution`.

 It is recommended to create your own web archive (war) if you need to change anything inside the one provided by this project.
 The following is a Maven configuration file (`pom.xml`) for your own project where you may customize Oxalis to your needs without having to change any existing artifacts.